 Rule 35.
-Hospital and Safety Zones and Neutralized ZonesRule 35.
 Directing an attack against a zone established to shelter the wounded, the sick and civilians from the effects of hostilities is prohibited.

 State practice establishes this rule as a norm of customary international law applicable in both international and non-international armed conflicts.

 Both types of zone are intended to shelter the wounded, the sick and civilians from the effects of conflict, but the hospital and safety zones are meant to be far removed from military operations, whereas neutralized zones are intended for areas in which military operations are taking place.

 The relevant provisions of the Geneva Conventions are incorporated in many military manuals, which emphasize that these zones must be respected.